 Living area: 5,141 sf

-Aptly named The Oasis, this award-winning show home is designed around an amazing courtyard, with a master bedroom and master bath that serve as the owner’s private retreat.
-The master bath has four distinct zones: wardrobe, dressing, bathing, and private outdoor space (we named it the Garden of Eden).
+Aptly named The Oasis, this award-winning show home is designed around an amazing courtyard, with a primary bedroom and primary bath that serve as the owner’s private retreat.
+The primary bath has four distinct zones: wardrobe, dressing, bathing, and private outdoor space (we named it the Garden of Eden).
 Special features include: separate his-and-hers vanities, preparation and dressing areas, and water closets; plenty of storage, with floating cabinets, halo lighting, and custom hardware; a wardrobe with an accessory island, bench seats, and a ladder up to additional storage; a shower that looks out on the garden and has multiple showerheads.

 A. Wardrobe includes an accessory island, bench seats, and a ladder to upper storage that takes advantage of every square foot

 B. His-and-hers dressing areas set a luxurious tone